hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/home.md

 # backendDataServer
- handle data management. this server can be run separately or locally from frontend.
+ Handle data management.
+This server can be run separately or locally from the frontend.
+Only concentrate on a single folder for notebook store.

+- aRootFolderOfNotebookStore
+    - Notebook1Folder
+    - Notebook2Folder
+    - Notebook3Folder
+    ...

 # Langage and libs
 - python